tgstation/tgstation/code/modules/reagents/chemistry/fermi_readme.md

 - `pH` is the innate pH of the reagent and is used to calculate the pH of a reagents datum on addition/removal.
 This does not change and is a reference value.
 The reagents datum pH changes.
 - `purity` is the INTERNAL value for splitting.
 This is set to 1 after splitting so that it doesn't infinite split
 - `creation_purity` is the purity of the reagent on creation.
 This won't change.
 If you want to write code that checks the purity in any of the methods, use this.
 - `impure_chem` is the datum type that is created provided that its `creation_purity` is above the `inverse_chem_val`.
-When the reagent is consumed it will split into this OR if the associated `datum/chemical_recipe` has a REACTION_CLEAR_IMPURE flag it will split at the end of the reaction in the `datum/reagents` holder
+When the reagent is consumed it will split into this
 - `inverse_chem_val` if a reagent's purity is below this value it will 100% convert into `inverse_chem`.
 If above it will split into `impure_chem`.
 See the note on purity effects above
 - `inverse_chem` is the datum type that is created provided that its `creation_purity` is below the `inverse_chem_val`.
-When the reagent is consumed it will 100% convert into this OR if the associated `datum/chemical_recipe` has a REACTION_CLEAR_INVERSE flag it will 100% convert at the end of the reaction in the `datum/reagents` holder
+When the reagent is consumed it will 100% convert into this
 - `failed_chem` is the chem that the product is 100% converted into if the purity is below the associated `datum/chemical_recipies`' `PurityMin` AT THE END OF A REACTION.

 When writing any reagent code ALWAYS use creation_purity.
 Purity is kept for internal mechanics only and won’t reflect the purity on creation.